stcheige/InMoov_speech/README.md

-# Projekt 1 - Mentor: Prof. Dr. Stephan Neser
+# Project 1 - InMoov

 This project was carried out within the summer semester of 2019.

+Mentor: Prof. Dr. Stephan Neser

 ______________________